 Under the Federal Insurance Contributions Act, your employer takes Social Security taxes out of your paycheck.
 If you're self-employed, you pay self-employment tax instead, adding it to your income tax payments.
 The Social Security Administration says as long as you're earning an income, you keep paying the tax.
 Neither your age nor receiving retirement benefits changes that.
 It's possible that continuing to earn money in retirement will increase your benefits.

 You can calculate the exact amount of taxable benefits using Worksheet 1 in IRS Publication 915.
+You can also use the online taxes on Social Security benefits calculator on the IRS website.
 On your Form 1040, you report your total benefits, and the amount that's actually taxable.
 Usually only 50 percent of your benefits are taxable, but for some taxpayers it's 85 percent.
 Regardless of age, you add the taxable benefits to your other income and apply the same tax rate.
 There's no special rate for your Social Security checks.

 - Purestock/Purestock/Getty Images